-On 16th May 2011 James Ketchell reached the summit of Mount Everest.
-Nearly a year previous to that James had rowed single handed across the Atlantic Ocean.
-Three years prior to that he was recovering from a serious motorcycle accident that left him with broken legs, a severely broken and dislocated ankle and the prognosis that he was likely to suffer a permanent walking impairment and would certainly not be able to continue the active physical lifestyle he had enjoyed up to that point.
+On 16th May 2011, James Ketchell reached the summit of Mount Everest.
+Nearly a year prior to that, James had rowed single handed across the Atlantic Ocean.
+Three years prior to that, he was recovering from a serious motorcycle accident that left him with broken legs, a severely broken and dislocated ankle and the prognosis that he was likely to suffer a permanent walking impairment and would certainly not be able to continue the active physical lifestyle he had enjoyed up to that point.

-June 30th will see James set off from London’s Royal Observatory in Greenwich Park as he attempts to cycle around the world.
-James will be averaging upwards of 150 miles per day as he navigates his way around the globe in order to complete the 18,000-mile unsupported trip in less than six months.
+On June 30th, James will set off from London’s Royal Observatory in Greenwich Park as he attempts to cycle around the world.
+James will be averaging upwards of 100 miles per day as he navigates his way around the globe in order to complete the 18,000-mile unsupported trip in less than six months.

 Working for others

-James will also be seeking to extend his involvement with schools and other organizations for young people through a planned programme of talks and interactive engagements with the project via his website.
+James will also be seeking to extend his involvement with schools and other organisations for young people through a planned programme of talks and interactive engagements with the project via his website.

 We will also be raising awareness for a wonderful children’s charity The ELIFAR Foundation.